Looks like you are using an old version of Internet Explorer - Please update your browser

 Still more problems exist for this popular skeptical view.
 How does one explain the appearance of Jesus to Paul on the road to Damascus?
 Surely Paul was not grieving over the death of Jesus.
 He was zealously persecuting followers of Christ and “

 still breathing threats and murder against the disciples” (Acts 9:1).
 He was not in any state of mind to experience a hallucination of Jesus, particularly one that would transform his life so drastically.
-Yet Paul’s experience is one of the minimal facts, meaning it is well-evidenced and accepted by the vast majority of scholars on the subject.
+Yet Paul’s experience is one of the five key evidences, meaning it is well-evidenced and accepted by the vast majority of scholars on the subject.

 Even the non-Christian Pinchas Lapide rejected the hallucination theory.
 After examining the various claims he wrote, “If the defeated and depressed group of disciples overnight could change into a victorious movement of faith, based only on autosuggestion or self-deception—without a fundamental faith experience—then this would be a much greater miracle than the resurrection itself.”7